Block 92, Estate Vineyard

 Club Price $48.00

 This Chardonnay captures the essence of our Estate Vineyard which is at one of the highest elevations in all of Carneros.
 The vines on this block produce low yields of small, intense berries with concentrated flavors.
-Expressive notes of citrus and a hint of jasmine and orange blossom are followed by similar flavors of citrus and stone fruit.
-It is a full bodied Chardonnay that is well balanced, offers bright acidity and careful oak integration.
+Expressive notes of citrus and honeysuckle are followed by similar flavors of citrus and stone fruit.
+It is a full bodied Chardonnay that is we ll balanced with careful oak integration, firm acidity and a lingering finish.
 The wine will age gracefully and develop more complexity over time in the bottle.

 Varietal Composition: 100% Chardonnay

-Cooperage: Fermented and aged 9 months in 75% new French Oak barrels
+Cooperage: Fermented and Aged 14 Months in 100% New French Oak Barrels

-We hand harvested our block 92 grapes during the night, to guarantee the grapes get picked at cooler temperatures.
-This will benefit the grape quality, as it translates into higher quality fruit (allowing for better acid, sugar levels, as well as aromatics).
-The grapes were whole cluster pressed using a slow champagne cycle that gently pushes the must rendering clean juice but few solids.
-Winemaker Ana Diogo-Draper placed 100% of the juice into French oak barrels (75% new) specifically coopered for Artesa.
-We place the barrels in a specially designed igloo, in our Barrel Room, so juice ferments at a low temperature.
-This technique allows us to retain the highly volatile aroma components, and therefore, produce a wine that has an intense aromatic profile.
-After primary fermentation, the majority of the wine went through malolactic fermentation (50% of the lot), and then aged on its lees for a full 9 months, with twice weekly lees stirring.
+Our hand harvested grapes were whole cluster pressed using a slow champagne cycle that gently pushes the must rendering clean juice but few solids.
+Winemaker Mark Beringer placed 100% of the juice into French oak barrels (100% new) specifically coopered for Artesa Chardonnay.
+After primary fermentation the majority of the wine went through malolactic fermentation and then aged on its lees for a full year, with twice weekly lees stirring.
 The wines were tasted weekly by Beringer and his team and racked once prior to bottling.
 Our Block 92 Chardonnay is 100% grown, produced and bottled by Artesa.